 Grab a coffee

-Coyoacán is my favoured coffee spot in the entire city, as it’s leafy streets, arty vibe and entirely different atmosphere allows for a break from the polluted chaos of the centre.
+Coyoacán is a nice place to visit in Mexico City and is actually my favourite coffee spot, as it’s leafy streets, arty vibe and entirely different atmosphere allows for a break from the polluted chaos of the centre.
 I recommend Café El Jarocho or Café Avellaneda, but if you’re not convinced by Coyoacán then wandering the streets of Roma will eventually lead you somewhere nice, brimming as it is with cafés and hole-in-the-wall takeout options.
-I really like Fruta Editorial.
+I really like Fruta Editorial. and it is one of my top places to visit in Mexico City.

 Go to a football game